springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 Threshold Model [@watts:WTM] spreading through clustered and unclustered networks.
 The Watts Threshold Model is like an SI model, except that nodes have a threshold and must have more than some threshold number of infected partners before becoming infected.
 The dynamic model in [@miller:contagion] assumed that nodes transmit independently of one another, and a recipient accumulates transmissions until reaching a threshold and then switches status.
-A given node ``v`` can only transmit once to a node ``u``.
-Although it is possible to formulate the model of [@miller:contagion] in a way that is consistent with the assumptions of ``Gillespie_complex_contagion``, it is more difficult.
+An individual ``v`` can only transmit once to a partner ``u``.
+Because individuals cannot transmit to the same partner more than once it is not obvious that there is a way to implement this in a way consistent with the memoryless criterion.

 Here we use a simpler model that yields the same final state.
 Once a node has reached its threshold number of infected partners, it transitions at rate 1 to the infected state.
 The dynamics are different, but it can be proven that the final states in both models are identical and follow deterministically from the initial condition.
 The following will produce the equivalent of Fig. 2a of [@miller:contagion] for our new dynamic model.
+In that Figure, the threshold was ``2``.

 ```python